Top Five Carnivals to Put on Your Bucket List

 Carnival is originally a Western Christian holiday, but its celebrations, parades, and other festivities have spread across the globe.
 We can’t deny that we have always wanted to experience a big carnival — especially the one in Rio de Janeiro — but what exactly makes them all so special?
 Maybe it is because organizers work all year ‘round to deliver the best party ever or it has to do with the fact that it has been a tradition for hundreds of years.
 Millions of people travel around the world to experience this phenomenon every year.
 We have put together a list of Carnivals that are definitely worth checking out.

 1. Rio de Janeiro

-The carnival in Rio de Janeiro is the biggest and most visited carnival in the world.
-In 2015, the festival had two million visitors per day and 400,000 of those were foreign visitors.
-The carnival festivals generally take place around mid-February and last until Ash Wednesday.
+The Carnival in Rio de Janeiro is the biggest and most visited Carnival in the world.
+Every neighborhood in the city has its own street festival — there are about 300 of them and the number increases every year.
+The Carnival festivals generally take place around mid-February and last until Ash Wednesday.
 During that time, it’s hard to miss all the excitement and the buzz around this event.
-Approximately 200 samba schools participate in the samba school parade and their costumes are one of the key elements.
+Approximately 200 samba schools participate in the samba parade and their costumes are one of the key elements.
 Each school presents a theme and plenty of planning and design goes into both the costumes and the floats.
 Did you know that you can participate in the parade, even as a foreigner?
-All you have to do is purchase a costume in advance and the organizers of the carnival takes care of the rest!
+All you have to do is purchase a costume in advance and the organizers of the Carnival take care of the rest!

 2. Mardi Gras, New Orleans